starrepublic/meetrix/README.md

 # Meetrix

 ## Introduction
-Meetrix is an Android application which displays ongoing meeting information based from your Gsuite calendar room resoruces.
+Meetrix is an Android application which displays ongoing meeting information based from your Gsuite calendar room resources.

 **Features:**
 * Create a quick booking using the app